SUSE/Enceladus/README.md

 in the Public CLoud covering cases for which we could not find already developed plugins

-# regionService

-Server side for providing update server information per region in a cloud framework.

 # serviceAccessConfig

 Automaticaly generate ACL rules for Apache and HA Proxy based on a